seankmartin/skm-foam/life/driving_theory.md

 ## Questions with numbers

 - A car towing a caravan or trailer on national roads or motorway is 80 kmph max speed.
-- Unaccompanied learner driver faces at least 2 penalty points and an 80 euro fine.
 - Out of 169 drivers killed in an alcohol related colision, 92% had consumed alcohol.
 - Between 41-90 pedestrians were killed where alchohol was consumed by the pedestrian (between 71-90 where known factor).
 - In fatal collisions alchohol was factor in 31-45% of them.
 (251-350 out of 867)